kireita/LoquendoBot/readme.md

 * Python (Backend)
 * SQLite (Database)

-All comunication of the backend to frontend is made with JSON using [py-shell](https://www.npmjs.com/package/python-shell)
+All communication of the backend to frontend is made with JSON using [py-shell](https://www.npmjs.com/package/python-shell)
 it is meant to be a simple bot, nothing overly complex and more importantly FREE!
 ## What you need before running the program
 ### Twitch: